List of caves in Belize

-A cave is a natural opening in the ground stretching beyond the zone of light and large enough to permit the entry of a man.
+A cave is a natural opening in the ground stretching beyond the zone of light and large enough to permit the entry of a person.
 Some are found in cliffs at the edge of the coastline, chiseled away by the relentless pounding of waves and also by a variety of geological processes.
 Caves range from the size of a single small room to interlinked passages, miles long.

 Below shows a list of some caves in Belize with known depths and lengths.